Oldsmobile Toronado: Fourth generation (1986–1992)

-The 1989 Troféo, which was no longer badged externally as a Toronado, could be ordered with the Visual Information Center: a dash mounted touchscreen CRT that controlled the vehicle's thermostat and radio and also supplied advanced instrumentation such as a trip computer.
-The VIC could also serve as the interface to an in-car hands-free cell phone.
-Troféo also received standard anti-lock brakes and a new steering wheel with controls for radio and climate control.
-Toronados now had standard bucket seats with console or an optional split-bench.
+For model year 1989, the Troféo was no longer marketed as the Toronado.
+Options included the Visual Information Center: a dash-mounted touchscreen CRT that controlled the vehicle's HVAC system, radio, trip computer and interface to the optional integrated hands-free cell phone.
+The Troféo also received standard anti-lock brakes, a new steering wheel with controls for radio and climate control, and standard bucket seats with console or an optional split-bench.

 For 1990, the hood was the only carryover sheet metal as Oldsmobile designers redesigned the body, increasing the overall length by about 12 in, enlarging the trunk.
 A driver-side airbag was standard equipment.
 The 1991 models had increased horsepower, and remote keyless entry and anti-lock brakes were now standard.
 Ultrasuede upholstery was an option.
 The optional moonroof no longer required ordering bucket seats, however, a fully digital instrument cluster was now only available on Toronado models equipped with a front bench seat.

 In 1992, General Motors (GM) and Avis Rent a Car pilot tested a GPS navigation system in select rental Troféo models equipped with the touchscreen at the Orlando International Airport in Florida.
 The pilot systems included the built-in cellular phone and a computer-synthesized voice guidance system.
 Named "TravTek", the system was monitored by AAA via an antenna mounted on the car's trunk, and included directions to AAA locations around the Orlando area.

-The 1992 models brought back wire wheels as an option.
-Troféos got a stiffer standard suspension (the formerly optional FE3 package).
-By this time, the trend away from personal luxury coupes was too strong to counter.
+1992 models again offered optional wire wheels and received a stiffer standard suspension, the formerly-optional FE3 package.
 Oldsmobile discontinued the Toronado and Troféo at the end of the 1992 model year, with the last Toronado rolling off the assembly line on May 28, 1992.
 The Toronado was ultimately replaced in the lineup in early 1994 by the Aurora sports sedan, which made its debut as a 1995 model and shared its platform with the eighth and final generation of the Buick Riviera.